esotericfoundation/logo/docs/README.md

 - `svg`
 - `png`

+Pre-built versions of the logo in the above formats can be found and downloaded on the [releases][releases] page on GitHub.

 These formats are used because they provide the highest quality for the logo image.

 > [!NOTE]